firxworx/rr7-i18next/README.md

 A custom hono middleware for i18n adds server-side i18next object to the context of both hono and react-router so that route loaders and actions can access the request locale and the i18next instance for translations.

+## Status

+90% with all core functionality implemented.

+TODO:

+- [ ] Add a language switcher
+- [ ] Add a language switch by path prefix for any direct navigation by react-router `Link` or `useNavigate()` to a different locale

 ## i18n Routing Convention

 The default locale does not require a locale prefix in the pathname, e.g.: